Table of Contents

 For the streusel topping

-• In a separate bowl, combine the flour, oats, sugar, cinnamon, and hazelnuts.
-Cut the cold butter in ¼-inch pieces and add to streusel mixture.
+• In a bowl, combine the flour, oats, sugar, and salt.
+Cut the cold butter into ¼-inch pieces and add to the streusel mixture.
 Cut in with pastry cutter or fingers until incorporated and only pea-sized pieces remain.

-½ cup all-purpose flour, ½ cup old fashioned oats, ½ cup light brown sugar, 1 tsp ground cinnamon, 8 tbsp (1 stick) unsalted butter
+½ cup all-purpose flour, ½ cup old fashioned oats, ⅓ cup light brown sugar, 6 tbsp unsalted butter, ¼ tsp kosher salt

 For the pie

-1 cup granulated sugar, 2 tbsp cornstarch, ½ tsp kosher salt
+6 cups rhubarb, 1 cup granulated sugar, 2 tbsp cornstarch (or 3 tbsp minute tapioca), ½ tsp kosher salt, 2 tbsp fresh orange juice

-• Pour into a prepared pie shell and dot the top with butter.
+• Pour the rhubarb mixture into a prepared, chilled pie shell.
 The pie will seem full, but rhubarb bakes down a lot.

-• Place streusel on top of rhubarb (you may have too much streusel so place leftover in refrigerator for later use).
-Place pie on a parchment-lined baking sheet and into a preheated 375°F oven for 50-80 minutes until the filling bubbles.
-This ensures the cornstarch has activated and the rhubarb has baked.
-If the crust or top of pie begins to brown too much, cover with a piece of foil until fully baked.
+• Sprinkle the streusel on top of the rhubarb and place the pie on a parchment-lined baking sheet and into a preheated 400°F oven for 10 minutes.
+Then reduce the oven temperature to 375°F and bake until the pie is bubbling throughout and the crust is golden brown, about 70-80 minutes.
+If the crust begins to brown too much, cover with a piece of foil (or pie crust cover) until fully baked.

 • Remove from the oven and let cool completely before cutting (at least 4 hours).
-It’s hard to wait but the pie will finish baking and set up once out of the oven.
+The pie will finish baking and set up once it is out of the oven.

 Nutrition